Skip to main content

 Pelamushi (ფელამუში)

-Pelamushi is a traditional Georgian grape pudding made with grape juice, cornflour, and sugar.
-It's a simple yet delicious dessert, often served during celebrations and special occasions.
-The grape juice is thickened with cornflour and sweetened with sugar, resulting in a smooth and flavorful pudding.
-Pelamushi can be found in some restaurants and is often made at home.
+Pelamushi is a grape pudding made from just grape juice, cornflour, and sugar.
+It's simple but very good, and it tends to appear at celebrations and special occasions.
+The juice is thickened with cornflour and sweetened, setting into a smooth pudding.
+Some restaurants serve it, though it's often made at home.

 Traditional Beverages